samples/task-manager/ if you want to compare at any point.

 Apply owner-based access

-backend/app/modules/tasks/models.py and add the decorator:assignee_id matches their user ID.No automatic Admin bypass —
+backend/app/modules/tasks/models.py and add the decorator:assignee_id matches their user ID.Apply tenant isolation (optional)

 - Multiple patterns (